Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Methods

-We conducted a logistic regression on the dataset with 54 project team slack channel features and the binary publication response variable.
+\changege{To fulfill our second research goal, we conducted a logistic regression on the subset of the data with 54 project teams. }We use their Slack channel's features (all 59 with both raw features and derived features) as independent variables and the binary dependent variable representing whether they have a publication or not.
 Among the 54 project teams in our dataset, 35 had published papers and 19 had not published.
-For our explanatory variables, we used the features extracted from conversations in these teams' slack channels, in Table \ref{tab:feat}.
-We also used recursive feature elimination algorithm \cite{yan2015feature} to identify the best features in the model that were the most predictive.
+We used recursive feature elimination algorithm \cite{yan2015feature} to identify the best features in the model that were the most predictive.